 Why Is a Cost-of-Living Raise Important?

 A cost-of-living raise is important because it's a compensation practice used to help keep employees' pay on par with rising prices for basic needs, such as housing, energy, and food.
 The government issues COLAs related to Social Security benefits, but employers may also apply similar percentage increases to employees' yearly wages.
+According to the 2026 Business Leaders Priorities survey, 58% of businesses cite inflation as extremely challenging, ranking ahead of customer acquisition and interest rates.
 Employers who want to keep pace in a competitive labor market may choose to apply these increases as part of their employee compensation plans.

 What Is the COLA for 2025?